vanities/desktop_dots/README.md

 # desktop_dots
-Dot files for my desktop
+Dot files for my desktop using arch

+## Now with polybar!! :)